Should You Go Back to College for a Teaching Degree?

 Once you've earned your undergraduate degree, you must meet your state's teaching certification requirements to be able to teach at public schools.
 This normally means taking an exam, passing a background check, and completing a student-teaching program.

 Some schools or states may also require you to earn a master's degree in education or teaching.
-Many of these programs are available remotely.
+Many of these programs are available online.
 If you're interested in furthering your studies, you could even earn a doctorate in education.
 (Note that you'll always need at least a master's degree — more commonly a doctorate — if you wish to teach at the college level.)

 The Teacher Education Assistance for College and Higher Education (TEACH) Grant provides up to $4,000 a year that you don't have to repay, so long as the following qualifications are met: